How do I find what computer modem I have?

 Microsoft Windows users

 Microsoft Windows users can determine the modem that is currently installed in their computer by following the steps below.

 - Click the Start Button and then click the "Programs" folder.

 - Next, click the Accessories and then the System Information folder.

 - Within the System Information window, click the + symbol next to Components.

 - Click "Modem" and in the right side of the window you should be able to locate complete information about the modem.

 Note: If nothing is listed you don't have a Modem in the computer.

 Other methods of determining the modem type

 - One of the best methods of determining the modem within a computer is to physically inspect the modem.
-On the majority of modems you will be able to determine the manufacturer, model number, and speed by opening the computer and physically looking at the modem.
+On the modem you should see the manufacturer, model number, and speed by opening the computer and physically looking at the modem.

 - If you are unable to locate a manufacturer or model number of the modem, but are able to locate a FCC identification number, it is recommended that you perform a FCC search using that number.
 Additional information about FCC numbers and how to search for information about a FCC number can be found on our FCC dictionary definition page.